Sudarshanhingalje/Sudarshanhinalje/README.md

 - 🌱 I’m currently learning DOT.NET and Kubernetes

-- ❓ Ask me about anything related to FULL stack and related technologies
+- ❓ Ask me about anything related to FULL stack and related technologies.

 - ⚡ Fun fact: I use tabs over spaces